foundation-bible-church/website-info/src/content/homepage/-index.md

 features:
   - title: "Who We Are"
     image: "/images/520x480.png"
-    content: "We are a body of believers who ahve been transformed by the grace fo God for the glory of God.
-It is our desire that Jesus Christ is glorified in all that we do as we seek to be conformed to Hist image in all that we are.
-Our fundamental commitment i to the gospel of Jesus Christ."
+    content: "We are a body of believers who have been transformed by the grace of God for the glory of God.
+It is our desire that Jesus Christ is glorified in all that we do as we seek to be conformed to His image in all that we are.
+Our fundamental commitment is to the gospel of Jesus Christ."
     bulletpoints:
       - "10+ Pre-build pages"
       - "95+ Google Pagespeed Score"